 What was the biggest thing you did to save money?

 We did quite a few trades.
 I am a hairstylist and my husband is a graphic designer.
 So we were able to utilize and trade a few of our services for some of the services we needed.
 Also, we were able to make a lot of the decor and flowers ahead of time and our day-of coordinator executed the final look day-of.
 It was great having the peace of mind by putting it all in her hands.

 What’s the best advice you have for planning your wedding now that you’re on the other side?

 I love that when I look back on our pictures and video, I can see a lot of the things we did ourselves.
 We wanted our wedding day to be nice and to feel fancy, but we also wanted to put our own personal stamp on things.
 I think the personal elements we added made it unique.

 I would advise anyone trying to plan a wedding on a budget, to do as much as you can on your own.
-We made a list of our top 3-5 things that were important to us as far as budget goes, and then planned it from there.
+We made a list of our top 3-5 things that were important to us as far as budget went and then planned it from there.

 What was your biggest splurge?

 Photography!
 We were able to find an amazing photographer at a great price.
 We went slightly over budget for her.
 But she was well worth the splurge.
 We knew we wanted someone special to capture the day in a fun, creative way.
-She really did captured all the best moments.
+She really did capture all the best moments.

 What was your favorite detail?